 Riverside Community College District (RCCD) strives to help students reach their educational goals with the least amount of student loan debt possible.
 RCCD participates in the Federal Direct Loan Program.
 We offer Subsidized and Unsubsidized Direct Stafford Loans to help.
 Students achieve their career goals.
 Loan applications are available during the fall and spring semesters in the SFS Office at each college location.
 Direct Loans must be repaid with interest, and we encourage all students to exercise caution when borrowing any student educational loans.
 Federal Student Loans should be the last alternative to pay for a student's education, so plan ahead when determining the amount, you request to borrow.
 Loan amounts are based on grade level, unmet financial need, annual and aggregate loan limits, loan history and satisfactory academic progress.
-Students applying for a loan are required to have a twoyear Student Educational Plan (SEP) on file with CCD before applying for the loan and must be enrolled in 6 or more units on that SEP plan.
+Students applying for a loan must be enrolled in 6 or more units.